 - Click the File | Import command.

-- Select the image and click Open.
+- In the Import dialog, select the image and click Open.

 - Click on the image to select it.